codingwithkapil/codingwithkapil/README.md

-- 👋 Hi, I’m @kapilsharma7
+- 👋 Hi, I’m @codingwithkapil
-- 👀 I’m interested in makeing new things that grow more intrest in coding.
+- 👀 I’m interested in making new things that grow more interested in coding.
 - 🌱 I’m currently learning Django and ML.
-- 💞️ I’m looking to collaborate on any AI related projects.
+- 💞️ I’m looking to collaborate on any AI-related projects.
-- 📫 How to reach me kapil.ks58410@gmail.com
+- 📫 How to reach me kapil.sharma@techsharma.com

 <!---
 kapilsharma7/kapilsharma7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.